Ensuring that residents receive a high quality water supply is a duty of The Town of Qualicum Beach. The Town’s goals related to water include:

 Water meters are an important component of the municipal water system.
 Every household, business, and facility that is connected to the municipal water service located within the Town of Qualicum Beach is equipped with a water meter to track water usage and to ensure that customers are being billed only for the water their system uses.

 There are approximately 4,000 water meters in the Town.
 The Engineering and Utilities department is responsible for installing, testing, and maintaining meters.

 For information on water service installations, user rates, and consumption see the Water Works Rate and Regulation Bylaw.

 Leaky toilets, taps, and irrigation systems can waste a significant amount of water and money so taking immediate action to find and repair a leak is important.
 Contact us as soon as possible if you want us to check the water flow for a possible leak.

 One time leak adjustments are available.
 Any person whose water use exceeds $300.00 per billing period, due to an undetected leak in the waterline on the person's private property, may apply to the Town for relief from charges in excess of $300.00.
-More information on leak adjustments in included in the consolidated Water Works Rate and Regulation Bylaw.
+More information on leak adjustments is included in the Water Works Rate and Regulation Bylaw.

 Information on identifying leaks can be found in the Team Watersmart Document.